Wimuz/drum-trainer/README.md

 For example: "Your right feet (bass drum) tends to kick about 100ms before you hit the snare.
 This causes a flamming sound.
 On unaccented beats your right feet tends to kick 200ms before you intended, giving a rushy impression.
 Your left hand is irregular playing eights on the hihat.
 To obrain better accuracy, do the following exercises: ..."

-This tool is **not intended to evaluate musicality**.
+This tool is not intended to evaluate musicality.
 In real live performance human accuracy, synchronicity and dynamics "errors" may give a nice flavour to a performance, and sometimes even intended.
 Moreover today's DAW's (Digital Audio Workstations) can easily "humanize" or "de-humanize" (quantize) recorded input.

 Nor does the tool intend to replace a human professional teacher.

-The sole purpose of the tool is to assist partly in building a solid drum technique as a foundation for good musical live performances.
+The sole purpose of the tool is to **assist partly in building a solid drum technique as a foundation for good musical live performances**.

 ## Background